pyrologic/pyrologjs/README.md

 ## About

-**pyrologjs** is small yet powerful logging facility for use in JavaScript and/or TypeScript modules.
+**pyrologjs** is small, lightweight yet powerful logging facility for use in JavaScript and/or TypeScript modules.
 It can be used on web sites as in code for nodejs or similar environments.

 **pyrologjs** itself is written entirely in TypeScript and compiled and bundled using [rollup.js](https://rollupjs.org/guide/en/).
 The preferred package manager is [yarn](https://yarnpkg.com/).